 Totaling your car is, to put it eloquently, a pretty big bummer.
-Even if you’re left uninjured, the mess of logistics that follow suit is confusing and stressful during an already stressful time.
-The actual meaning of total loss, how it’s determined, if you can disagree with its determination, and what comes next are all questions that arise after a vehicle has been totaled, and fortunately, these are the questions we'll answer.
-Let’s get started.
+Even if you’re left uninjured, the mess of logistics that follow suit is confusing and hectic during an already stressful time.
+The actual meaning of total loss, how it’s determined, whether or not you can dispute that determination, and what comes next are all questions that arise after a vehicle has been totaled.
+Fortunately, these are the questions we'll cover below.

 The remaining states, Alaska, Arizona, California, Connecticut, Delaware, Georgia, Hawaii, Idaho, Illinois, Louisiana, Maryland, Minnesota, Missouri, New Jersey, New Mexico, Ohio, Pennsylvania, South Dakota, Utah, Vermont, and Washington are "total loss formula" states.

-After you vehicle has sustained a significant loss, your car insurance company will evaulate the vehicle and determine if it's a total loss.
+After your vehicle has sustained a significant loss, your car insurance company will evaluate the vehicle and determine if it is indeed a total loss.

-If you feel your insurance company undervalued your vehicle, you have some options that may help.
+If you feel your insurance company undervalued your totaled car, you have some options that may help.

 Your insurance company will determine the value of your vehicle as well as the value of the repairs.
 Make sure the documentation correctly states the mileage, vehicle age, and any additional non-standard features you might have.
 Next, you’ll want to compare the value listed by your insurance company with other sources.
 Kelley Blue Book and NADA are good resources for that.